manureno/terraform-cheat-sheet/readme.md

 ```
 ### Local Backend
 A local backend is used by default to store the state file in the current directory
-* Local backend can be configuredin te settings block
+* Local backend can be configured in the settings block
 ```
 terraform {
   backend "local" {